A Machine Learning Approach to Classify Vortex Wakes of Energy Harvesting Oscillating Foils: Initial Class Selection

-To correlate $\alpha_{T/4}$ with the flow structures that emanate from the foil, Ribeiro et al. \cite{RibeiroFranck2021} defined three classes labeled `A' ($0.09 \leq\alpha_{T/4}\leq0.20$), `B' ($0.20<\alpha_{T/4}<0.51$) and `C' ($0.51\leq\alpha_{T/4}\leq0.88$) using the maximum strength of the primary vortex formed for each kinematics (as demonstrated in Figure \ref{f:etaalpha}).
-The wake structures that emerge from the three classes are displayed in Figure \ref{f:visualwake} within a $7.5c x 7.5c$ window located downstream, and general trends based on vortex strength are extracted from these wakes.
-Class `A' contains weak vortices as represented by a shear layer in the majority of images in this class.
-In contrast, `C' displays the strongest and most coherent vortices compared with the other classes.
-Class `B' has a mix of kinematics with stronger vortices than `A' but weaker than `C'.
+To correlate $\alpha_{T/4}$ with the flow structures that emanate from the foil, Ribeiro et al. \cite{RibeiroFranck2021} defined three classes labeled A ($5.3^{\circ} \leq\alpha_{T/4}\leq11.7^{\circ}$), B ($11.7^{\circ}<\alpha_{T/4}<29.3^{\circ}$) and C ($29.3^{\circ}\leq\alpha_{T/4}\leq50.5^{\circ}$) using the maximum strength of the primary vortex formed for each kinematics (as demonstrated in Figure \ref{f:etaalpha}).
+The wake structures that emerge from the three classes are displayed in Figure \ref{f:visualwake} within a $7.5c$ by $7.5c$ window located downstream, and general trends based on vortex strength are extracted from these wakes.
+Class A contains weak vortices as represented by a shear layer in the majority of images in this class.
+In contrast, class C displays the strongest and most coherent vortices compared with the other classes.
+Class B has a mix of kinematics with stronger vortices than class A but weaker than class C.

 Observing the wake structures from Figure \ref{f:visualwake}, trends are found within and between classes.
-With an increase in pitch amplitude, vortices shed from the foil increase in size and strength with frequency and heave amplitude $f^*=0.12; h_o^*=1.00$ (see kinematics highlighted in red).
-When the heave amplitude is increased, the vortices become closer to each other in the vertical direction, with a larger separation of vortices at the center of the window for the lower heave amplitude cases (kinematics highlighted in pink).
-With an increase in reduced frequency, the wake wavelength is smaller as displayed by the kinematics with $h_o^*=1.00, \theta_o=75^{\circ}$ (see kinematics in green).
+With an increase in pitch amplitude, vortices shed from the foil increase in size and strength with frequency and heave amplitude $f^*=0.12; h_o^*=0.50$ (see kinematics highlighted in red).
+With an increase in reduced frequency, the wake wavelength is smaller as displayed by the kinematics with $h_o^*=1.25, \theta_o=75^{\circ}$ (see kinematics in green).